edrosten/SQUASSH/README.md

 The code uses `torch.compile`, so you will need a version of python compatible with the version of torch you are using.
 The latest python 3.11 is well tested but other versions should work too.
 All the code is know to run on torch 2.2.1.
-Torch compile can be quite buggy and not all of the code has been fully tested on more recent torch versions.

 If you want to train you will need a GPU.
 The examples were all tested on a 2080Ti (11GB RAM), so may not run on a GPU with less RAM without modification.